tedneward/Azgaarnoth/Classes/Fighter/Deathless.md

 Also, when your turn begins and your Second Wind feature is expended, you can choose to regain it.
 Once you do, you can't do so again until you finish a long rest.

 ```
     npc.defer(lambda npc: replace("***Second Wind ", npc.bonusactions, f" (Recharges on short or long rest).*** On your turn, you can regain 1d10 + {npc.levels('Fighter')} hit points and gain {5 + (npc.levels('Fighter') // 2)} temporary hit points.
-Also, when you turn begins and your Second Wind is expended, you can choose to regain it. {'Once you do, you can't do so again' if npc.levels('Fighter') < 15 else 'You can do this up to three times, and then not again'} until you finish a long rest."))
+Also, when you turn begins and your Second Wind is expended, you can choose to regain it. {'You can do this once' if npc.levels('Fighter') < 15 else 'You can do this up to three times'} before requiring you to finish a long rest to repeat."))
 ```

 ## One Foot in the Grave